 References − Whether you stare at your own fist or a variety of photos of fists of other people, a reference is the number one tool for learning the lines of hands.
 You can see exactly how the fingers curl when the fist is clenched and better replicate the image in your own drawing.
 References are a handy tool for many things in art, but particularly in drawing hands in my opinion.
 While your own hand will get you very far in terms of references, it is also important to have a few pictures on hand in the hopes of avoiding the chance that your brain gets confused and wants you to draw a replica of your non-drawing hand in the opposite place of where it should go.
 Even the best artist will sometimes fall victim to human error.

 Drawing Materials − The exact materials that you will need will end up varying according to the medium you prefer using when you draw.
 I recommend starting simple and learning the basic lines and shading of the hand.
-Pastels, paints, and colored pencils are things that you can work in later, once you feel more confident in how you draw hands and fists.
+Pastels, paints, gouache, and colored pencils are things that you can work in later, once you feel more confident in how you draw hands and fists.
 It can also be tempting to use color to disguise some smaller mistakes when drawing, so to get the maximum benefit from this tutorial I recommend holding off on all embellishment beyond shading.
 I personally alternate between drawing digitally and drawing in a more ‘traditional’ manner.